 CSSTP combines Berkeley’s long-standing strength in quantitative social and behavioral science with its nationally-recognized campus programs in data science education, practice, and research.
 It serves five trainees per year over five years.
 The training faculty includes 21 social scientists who have exemplary records of developing and applying novel statistical methods to health-related social/behavioral science problems, as well as 13 data scientists who are leading figures in the foundations of mathematics, statistics/biostatistics, and computer science.

-Second- and third-year predoctoral students who meet the following requirements are eligible for the two-year CSSTP:
+Second- or third-year predoctoral students who meet the following requirements are eligible for the two-year CSSTP:

 Funding